Yo Soy (song)

-"Yo Soy" is a song by Mexican singer Paulina Rubio, released by Sony Music Mexico on October 14, 2021.
+"Yo Soy" (I Am) is a song by Mexican singer Paulina Rubio, released by Sony Music Mexico on October 14, 2021.
 It marks her first song recorded and released by the Sony Music label, after two decades on Universal Music.
 Rubio wrote the song with Felipe González, Valentina Rico, Omar Koonze, Andy Clay and Andres Castro, who also produced.
 "Yo Soy" is a Latin pop, ranchera-mariachi-inspired and trap song which features acoustic guitar harks back to Rubio’s Mexican roots.
 Lyrically, Rubio "manifest" her independent self as a single mom and artist.

 The accompanying music video for "Yo Soy" was directed by Roxana Baldovin and was filmed in Laguna Beach, California.
 It shows Rubio travelling through a sailboat with some boys dressed as sailors.

 Background and writing

 In August 2021, Rubio posted a message on her Instagram announcing her participation in the Miami Beach Pride.
 On the event image, which included an easter egg with the name of the song: "Yo Soy".
 On September 18, after her show at Miami Beach Pride, Rubio confirmed officially the name of her new song in other Instagram post, and shared a small part of the music video, and unveiled the artwork of the single that would be released in October.

 "Yo Soy" was written by Rubio with Felipe González, Valentina Rico, Omar Koonze, Andy Clay and Andres Castro, who also produced.
 Rubio told to Mexican edition of GQ Magazine that the song's inspiration came from "various sources", but especially from Eckhart Tolle's book, The Power of Now, a reading that made her feel "empowered", and helped her "grow.
 Despite the obstacles that life puts up, it strengthens me and I feel fully. " When Rubio wrote the song, she wanted to convey that authenticity that has so characterized it, although she assured that "it is as dramatic as an Almodóvar film."